mspnp/aks-secure-baseline/09-aks-cluster.md

 # Deploy the Regulated Industries AKS Cluster

-Now that the [hub-spoke network is provisioned](./07-cluster-networking.md), the next step in the [AKS Baseline reference implementation for regulated clusters](./) is deploying the AKS cluster and its adjacent Azure resources.
+Now that the [hub-spoke network is provisioned](./08-cluster-networking.md), the next step in the [AKS Baseline for Regulated workloads reference implementation](./) is deploying the AKS cluster and its adjacent Azure resources.

 ## Expected results

-* Cluster and all adjacent resources are deployed.
-TODO: Say more.
+* The cluster and all adjacent resources are deployed.
+  * This includes core infrastructure such as Azure Key Vault, Azure Container Registry, and Azure Application Gateway.
+  * Private Link configuration
+  * Jump box (Azure Bastion) access
 * A wildcard TLS certificate (`*.aks-ingress.contoso.com`) is imported into Azure Key Vault that will be used by your workload's ingress controller to expose an HTTPS endpoint to Azure Application Gateway.
 * A Pod Managed Identity (`podmi-ingress-controller`) is deployed to the `ingress-nginx` namespace and ready to be bound via the name `podmi-ingress-controller`.
-  * The same managed identity is granted the ability to pull the TLS certificate from Key Vault.
+  * The same managed identity is granted the ability to pull the ingress controller's own TLS certificate from Key Vault.

 ## Steps